SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: Preliminaries

 \textbf{All-Reduce, Reduce-Scatter and All-Gather.} All-Reduce, Reduce-Scatter and All-Gather are common communication operations.
+Figure~\ref{fig:allreduce} shows the results after these operations.
 All-Reduce operation is commonly used to synchronize and sum gradients from all workers~\cite{DBLP:conf/sc/SensiGA0H21, DBLP:conf/icdm/HakimiALS21, DBLP:journals/concurrency/ChanHPG07, DBLP:conf/hpca/DongCZYWFZLSPGJ20, DBLP:conf/icpp/ChuLASHEP17, DBLP:journals/pvldb/LiZVSNLPSVDC20}.
 Besides, using Reduce-Scatter and All-Gather successively can achieve the same results as All-Reduce.
 Reduce-Scatter reduces each part of gradients into its corresponding worker.
 And All-Gather gathers all parts of gradients from all workers in each worker.
-There are two popular efficient All-Gather algorithms called recursive doubling~\cite{DBLP:journals/ijhpca/ThakurRG05, DBLP:journals/concurrency/ChanHPG07} and Bruck All-Gather~\cite{DBLP:journals/tpds/BruckHKUW97}, as shown in Figure~\ref{fig:reduceallgather}.
-Recursive doubling algorithm is efficient when the number of workers is a power of 2, but cannot be used directly when the number is not a power of 2~\cite{DBLP:journals/ijhpca/ThakurRG05, DBLP:journals/concurrency/ChanHPG07}.
+There are two popular, efficient All-Gather algorithms called recursive doubling~\cite{DBLP:journals/ijhpca/ThakurRG05, DBLP:journals/concurrency/ChanHPG07} and Bruck All-Gather~\cite{DBLP:journals/tpds/BruckHKUW97}, as shown in Figure~\ref{fig:reduceallgather}.
+The recursive doubling algorithm is efficient when the number of workers is a power of 2, but cannot be used directly when the number is not a power of 2~\cite{DBLP:journals/ijhpca/ThakurRG05, DBLP:journals/concurrency/ChanHPG07}.
 In contrast, Bruck All-Gather is efficient and reach the lower bound of bandwidth cost at any number of workers~\cite{DBLP:journals/ijhpca/ThakurRG05}.
 For recursive doubling, each worker communicates and exchanges all data with a worker at a distance of $2^t$ at the $t$-th step.
 And for Bruck All-Gather, each worker sends data to a worker at a distance of $2^t$ on one side and receives data from a worker at a distance of $2^t$ on the other side at the $t$-th step.
-The communication complexity of recursive doubling and Bruck All-Gather when the number of workers is a power of 2 is $T_{All-Gather} = \left(\log_2{P}\right)\alpha + n\tfrac{P-1}{P}\beta$.
+The communication complexity of recursive doubling and Bruck All-Gather, when the number of workers is a power of 2, is \textbf{Top-$\bm{k}$ sparsification.} Top-$k$ sparsification is usually used in efficient distributed deep learning for sparsifying gradients~\cite{DBLP:conf/iclr/LinHM0D18, DBLP:conf/nips/AlistarhH0KKR18, DBLP:conf/ppopp/0002H22}.
+It selects $k$ gradients with the largest absolute values from dense gradients where $k$ is usually set to a certain proportion multiplied by the number of dense gradients. {Top-$k$ sparsification does not seriously affect learning performance, which has been proved by many previous works theoretically~\cite{DBLP:conf/nips/AlistarhH0KKR18, DBLP:conf/nips/StichCJ18, DBLP:conf/ijcai/ShiZWTC19} and empirically~\cite{DBLP:conf/emnlp/AjiH17, DBLP:conf/iclr/LinHM0D18, DBLP:conf/ppopp/0002H22, DBLP:conf/sc/RenggliAAAH19}. }